Teeth Grinding Problems in London

 These mouth guards are to be worn at night, during sleep to prevent the pain and discomfort associated with nocturnal bruxism.

-The anti-grinding appliances are made by a skilled dental technician.
+The anti-grinding appliances are made by a skilled dental technician like one from our dentist in London.
 The process starts with a dental impression or mould taken of your teeth.
 We will take a mould of the upper and lower teeth so that the technician has an exact replica of your teeth.
 We will then take precise measurements of the way that your jaw moves, taking into account the tension in your muscles.

 This will allow the technician to ‘articulate’ your upper and lower jaw in the laboratory to the correct relationship and create the device which will reprogram your jaw muscles.